It’s a gas!

 Some simple and regular gas safety checks will make sure you and other holidaymakers are safe in your static caravan or lodge:

 - For peace of mind, get your gas appliances serviced annually to make sure they’re working safely and have an annual gas check.
 If you let out your caravan then you are required by law to do this.
 This will check the condition of your pipework and flue, check your ventilation and see if there are any leaks, as well as testing appliances and safety devices.
-Also make sure your receive a gas safety certificate when the work is complete.
+Also make sure your receive a gas safety report when the work is complete.
 Your holiday park operator may even insist on you getting your gas appliances checked annually.

 - Always used a Gas Safe registered engineer or someone who is qualified to work with gas, fit, fix or service your appliances, by checking their ID card.
 Speak to your park operator who may have a list of approved contractors to help you.
 Or you can find more information via the gas safety register website.

-- Never block your air vents, as these are designed to keep air flow in your holiday caravan and help to keep you safe.
+- Never block your air vents, as these are designed to keep airflow in your holiday caravan and help to keep you safe.
 They might cause drafts but you should always leave them open and make sure they are regularly cleaned and cleared to allow free passage of air.

 - Check the colour of your flame.
 Your gas appliance should burn with a crisp blue flame.
 If it burns with a yellow or orange flame or there are black marks or stains around the appliance then get it checked out by a Gas Safe engineer.